divya814/divya814/README.md

 ### Would love to work as a freelancer, designing websites and cooperating with the Backend team.

 ## Other Interests
-💖 Creative and hard working girl who loves to make creative handmade stuffs, painting and designing in free time.
-Also dancing is my best stress buster.😊<br>
+💖 I love to make creative handmade stuffs, painting and designing in free time.
+Also dancing is my favourite stress buster.😊<br>